Skip to main content

 Leptin and insulin are critical metabolic hormones that also function as key inputs to the HPG axis, signaling the body’s energy status to the reproductive system.
 In a state of metabolic health, leptin, secreted by fat cells, provides a permissive signal to the hypothalamus, indicating sufficient energy reserves for reproductive function.
 Insulin informs the brain about glucose availability.
 In metabolic syndrome, this elegant system becomes corrupted by resistance.

-Obesity leads to chronically elevated leptin levels, resulting in a state of in the brain.
+Obesity leads to chronically elevated leptin levels, resulting in a state of leptin resistance in the brain.
 The hypothalamus becomes deaf to leptin’s signal, which paradoxically leads to a perceived state of starvation by the reproductive axis, further suppressing GnRH release.
 Similarly, systemic insulin resistance and the accompanying hyperinsulinemia disrupt neuronal signaling within the hypothalamus.

 The very hormones that should be supporting reproductive function become agents of its suppression.
 This hormonal crosstalk is a critical mechanism by which metabolic disease perpetuates low testosterone.
 The failure of testosterone therapy to produce optimal results can often be traced back to this persistent, metabolically driven suppression of the central command system.